My favourite blogs and digital gardens

 Not blogs but worth checking out

-If you like reading long form and extremely well researched content, Slow journalism may be your jam.
+If you hate ads and like reading long form and extremely well researched content, Slow journalism may be your jam.